International Student Congress Of (bio)Medical Sciences

 The International Student Congress Of (bio)Medical Sciences, also known as ISCOMS, is an annually held student congress on biomedical sciences.
 The primary aim of ISCOMS is getting medical students acquainted with research and its many elements.

-750 participants from 60 countries attended the 25th edition of ISCOMS in 2018.
-The 26th edition of ISCOMS will take place from 3–7 June 2019 and the abstract submission is open from October 29, 2018 till February 7, 2019.
+603 participants from 54 countries attended the 31st edition of ISCOMS in 2024.
+The 32nd edition of ISCOMS will take place from the 2nd to the 5th of June, 2025.

 History

 ISCOMS started as a congress for medical students in Groningen, named "Studenten Congres Geneeskunde".
 In 2003, the Student Congres Geneeskunde changed to an international congress with the name International Student Congress of Medicine.
 In 2004 the name was changed to ISCOMS.
 In 2010, the name was changed to the International Student Congress Of (bio)Medical Sciences, to show that it is a congress for students in all biomedical fields.

 Location

 ISCOMS takes place at the University Medical Center Groningen (UMCG) in the Netherlands.
 It is one of the largest hospitals in the world, offering supraregional tertiary care to the northern part of the Netherlands.
-The medical center employs almost 17,000 people, numbers almost 1400 beds and is affiliated with the University of Groningen.
+The medical center employs almost 17.000 people, numbers almost 1.400 beds and is affiliated with the University of Groningen.